Zwemvest/QuestForTheFrozenFlame/docs/Backstory/Notions/Races/Lizardfolk.md

 Lizardfolk are consummate survivors, heirs to empires considered ancient even by the [[elf|elves]].

 ## Notes
-Lizardfolk are very rare in the [[Realm-of-the-Mammoth-Lords]], generally preferring warmer climates.
+Lizardfolk are very rare in the [[Realm-of-the-Mammoth-Lords|Realm of the Mammoth Lords]], generally preferring warmer climates.

 [[Xiat]] is a Lizardfolk, though outcast from Lizardfolk society